Fentan-kyc/ArrayToPng_Node/README.md

 # Array to png qr-codes

 Node.js converter from json to png qr-code.

+For Windows